ptvan/ptvan.github.io/_posts/2020-04-04-meta-analyses.md

 title: Meta-analyses
 ---

-While meta analyses have been around for a long time (eg. the [Cochrane Reviews](https://www.cochranelibrary.com/)), the growth of open data initiatives have made it easier to perform data-integration and meta analyses in your favorite languages.
+Meta analyses have been around for a long time.
+By some accounts, the first meta-analyses trace back to 17th century astronomy research.
+They are also prevalent in medical research, with papers starting in 1900s.
+Since 1993, the [Cochrane Reviews](https://www.cochranelibrary.com/) have published comparative health findings.
+More recently, the growth of open data initiatives have made it easier to perform data-integration and meta analyses in your favorite languages.

 ### Visualization